Lizaxtha/Aideea/README.md

+#Aideea

-Aideea => A creative space for storing, organizing and visualizing ideas.
+=>A creative space for storing, organizing and visualizing ideas.

 #What is Aideea?

 Aideea is a website that creates a space to store and organize your ideas, interests and thoughts for different hobbies.
 Instead of keeping ideas in random notes, Aideea groups ideas according to hobbies and creates a separate space for each of your thoughts/ideas.

 #Why did i build it?

 I always had a problem with storing my random thoughts and idea on different hobbies.
 I would either forget about it or write it in my notes app which would eventually go unseen and get lost in other notes too.

-So i thought why not build a website that is only used to store my thoughts, ideas and plans and each hobby or interested topic would get a separate place to organize and store ideas.
+So I thought why not build a website that is only used to store my thoughts, ideas and plans and each hobby or interested topic would get a separate place to organize and store ideas.

 #Features of Aideea

-=>has secure firebase authentication
+-has secure firebase authentication
-=>Home page gives the bigger picture of all hobbies listed with preview of its own ideas =>consists pin Aideea feature
+-Home page gives the bigger picture of all hobbies listed with preview of its own ideas -consists pin idea feature
-=>constellation view gives a visual view of your ideas twinkling .
-The more the ideas, the more the stars. the more the hobbies, the more the constellation
+-constellation view gives a visual view of your ideas twinkling.
+The more the ideas, the more the stars.
+The more the hobbies, the more the constellations
-=> Bubble view and List view are two types of organized representation of your hobbies to read, edit, delete and save ideas.
+-Bubble view and List view are two types of organized representation of your hobbies to read, edit, delete and save ideas.

 # Technology used